Shelley Mayer: Background

 Prior to her election to public office, Mayer was a Senior Counsel at the National State Attorney General Program at Columbia University, where she focused on health care and labor law rights.
 From 2007 until early 2011, Shelley worked as Chief Counsel to the New York State Senate Conference in Albany.

-For over seven years, she served as Vice President of Government and Community Affairs at Continuum Health Partners in New York City.
+For over seven years, she served as Vice President of Government and Community Affairs at Continuum Health Partners in New York City (previously St. Luke's-Roosevelt Hospital Center and Beth Israel Medical Center).
 From 1982 to 1994, Mayer served as an Assistant Attorney General in the office of New York Attorney General Bob Abrams.
-She served in the Civil Rights Bureau, as Chief of the Westchester Regional Office, as the legislative liaison for the Attorney General and ultimately as a senior advisor to the Attorney General.

 In 2006, Mayer made her first run for public office, losing a bid for the New York State Assembly to incumbent Republican Mike Spano.
 Spano later went on to change parties, ran for Mayor of Yonkers in 2011 as a Democrat, and won.

-Mayer was first elected to the New York State Assembly on March 20, 2012, in a special election to succeed Mike Spano, and was re-elected three times.
+Mayer was first elected to the New York State Assembly on March 20, 2012, in a special election to succeed Spano, and was re-elected three times.

-Mayer lives in Yonkers with her husband, Lee Smith, with whom she has three adult children.